QuickFastly/Nova-Regna/World/Organizations/Risky Witches.md

 ## Public Agenda

-Shortly after being declared terrorists by the reformed Destrean government in 1991, the Risky Witches formally established themselves in the international community as the Revolutionary State of Espada by coming forward with this agenda.
+Immediately after The Big Event in 1991, what remained of the Destrean government declared the Risky Witches terrorists, to which the Risky Witches responded by addressing the public to reveal the amount of civilian casualties caused by Destrea during The Big Event, prove that none of said civilian casualties were caused by the Risky Witches, and state their objectives:

-- To become independent from the tyranny of Destrea, by any means necessary.
+- To become independent from the tyranny of Destrean regime, by any means necessary.
-- To protect all spirits anywhere in the world, no matter the consequences.
+- To protect all marginalized people, be they spirit or human, no matter the consequences.
-- To protect all marginalized humans in the world, no matter the consequences.
+- To stand against tyranny and oppression around the world, no matter the cost.
-- To never kill even one innocent person, no matter what the operation may be.
+- To never allow the killing of even one innocent person under our watch.
-- To crush all who oppose us, and all those who oppose our allies.
+- To crush all who oppose us, all who oppose our allies, and all who oppose their own people.

-While the organization at large rallies under this agenda and the international community accepts it, Freya herself has little interest in independence.
-To her, the organization is her tool to further her own goals, protect the world as a whole by preventing devastating attacks and war crimes before they happen, and indulge in violence for fun and profit.
+Since then, this agenda has not changed, but the group has moved from a proactive approach to Destrean hostilities to a reactive one.

+### Independence

+While the Risky Witches are in total control of the Espada prefecture of Destrea, and are known specifically in international politics as the Revolutionary State of Espada, they stake claims on much more territory than just Espada.
+The provinces of [[Tarence]], [[Mugenno]], [[Baria]], and [[Selva Luce]] are included in their demands to Destrea, along with the western third of Nalano, continuing Espada's border southeast where it intersects.
+They claim that these parts of Destrea have the highest relative proportions of spirit population, poverty, homelessness, disability, and general unmet needs among the people, including recognition of ancestral rights and cultural identities, and that liberating and subsequently uniting these areas under a new flag is necessary to end the oppression.

+When asked anonymously and off the record, people in those areas - particularly in Selva Luce - seem to be in full support of the group, but are afraid of what could happen to them if they express that publicly.
+The people who lacked that fear have reportedly already defected and fled to Espada.
+Some international politicians that support the group believe that this lofty goal is the largest obstacle before Espada's freedom, even calling it a more complicated issue than their war against Destrea and the crimes they have committed, both in said war and separately as a PMC.

+The Risky Witches themselves report that the only reason they have not yet taken the areas they demand is because they don't have the resources needed to effectively and safely care for the people in those areas, and lack the numbers to spread their military strength so thin while Destrea is still able to constantly attack Espada, so they intend to crush the Destrean forces entirely through attrition before taking the land and bolstering their strength.

+When asked why they only seek to claim the west of Nalano when they currently are in control of Presidio de Tiburón in the east, representatives of the Risky Witches responded saying that they will continue to control that area, and they are only doing it because it's close to the Destrean capital, [[Syrres]], which keeps the Destrean leadership as angry and irrational as possible.

+### Revolution

+The secondary objective of the Risky Witches is to incite revolution within Destrea by empowering the rebellion engaged in the current civil war wherever possible.
+The group's current strategy to gain independence lines up with this goal, as both the Risky Witches and the Destrean rebels are working to dramatically weaken the Destrean military and leadership.

+While the Risky Witches have no desire to overthrow the Destrean government themselves, as they would rather separate entirely, the group is also unwilling to overlook the current fascist regime and have stated that while they are in full support of the rebellion, another "big event" could happen if the revolution has not succeeded by the time the group has achieved their primary goal of independence.

+The Risky Witches also stand to directly benefit from a successful Destrean revolution carried out by allies of the group, but have not confirmed nor denied whether or not this matters to them.

 ## Assets

-They hold control over the whole state of Espada, as well as Presidio de Tiburón in the state of Nalano.
-Their armaments, while mostly bought or taken from Ustonia and Destrea, are a mixture of things from every country, especially among the Special Forces division where soldiers and pilots are given extra freedom to choose their preferred loadouts.
+They hold control over the whole Espada prefecture, as well as Presidio de Tiburón in the Nalano prefecture.
+Their armaments, while mostly bought or taken from Ustonia and Destrea, are a mixture of things from every country, especially among the Special Forces division where individual soldiers and pilots are given extra freedom to choose their preferred equipment.

 The majority of their armaments are two or three generations behind current, with small portions of both newer and older technology mixed in.
 They also have an in-house weapons manufacturing plant, world renowned gunsmiths, and expert aircraft engineers and mechanics.
 Chances are if you can imagine it, they probably have it, and if they don't have it, they can make it for the right price.